SteveDoyle2/pyNastran/docs/html_docs/quick_start/gui.rst

       -v, --version  show program's version number and exit

-The standard way to run the code:
+The standard way to run the code is simply by launching the exe.
+Alternatively, you can call it from the command line, which can directly load a model:

 .. code-block:: console